 Goldenrod is very important for your herbal medicine chest.
 It has nutritive and medicinal qualities that can't be beaten.
 Considering its abundance in most locations all over North America, it makes a good herb to start your family herbal kit.

 To harvest, snip the blooms and dry some by laying out in a cool, dry place.
 You can also place the plant in a dehydrator, with just the fan on to circulate the air.

 Use some more of the sweet-smelling blooms to fill a glass container.
-Cover with apple cider vinegar and use it as a tonic to fight colds and flu, and help boost the immune system in general, which is always a good thing during the winter months.
 Or, make a tea for that achy, tired feeling you get when sick as well.
 You may want to add a touch of chamomile and a bit of honey, although it doesn't need the addition to be palatable.
 Goldenrod has a sweet, light flavor.

-Goldenrod can also be used as a gentle home remedy for skin eruptions and rashes.
+Goldenrod has also historically been used as a gentle home remedy for skin eruptions and rashes.
 Make an infusion and allow it to cool, before straining and keeping in the refrigerator for up to 2 days.
 Because it is a gentle herb, it is safe for animals and children.
 If you are using it on a dog or cat as a hot spot-soothing remedy, they can safely ingest it.

 Foster, Steven, and Christopher Hobbs.
 A Field Guide to Western Medicinal Plants and Herbs.
 Houghton Mifflin Co., 2002.